computergeek1507/RP2040_Count/README.md

 # RP2040 Count

 RP2040 Pixel Counter is a 'pocket' Pixel Counter.
+It uses a Waveshare RP2040-Tiny Development Board.
 All the design files are open source and available on github.

-To order PCBs upload the ["GERBER-RP2040_Count.zip"](https://github.com/computergeek1507/RP2040_Count/raw/main/PCB/jlcpcb/production_files/GERBER-RP2040_Count.zip) file in the "jlcpcb\production_files" folder to jlcpcb.com.
+To order PCBs upload the ["GERBER-RP2040_Count.zip"](https://github.com/computergeek1507/RP2040_Count/raw/main/PCB/jlcpcb/production_files/GERBER-RP2040_Count.zip) file in the "PCB\jlcpcb\production_files" folder to jlcpcb.com.

 ## [Video of RP2040 Count](https://youtu.be/7ThN9TBFA-g)